 Collaborative filtering recommender systems go even further.
 In an open community, collaborative filtering largely replaces moderators in a way which is more distributed, allowing all users to rate messages.
 Such a distribution not only decentralizes message prioritization, it also makes it more neutral.
 In fact, collaborative filtering (in the modern sense) allows a prioritization better than neutrality.
 It allows a personalized bias.
 The importance of each message is estimated based on the evaluations of readers with tastes similar to yours.

 Unfortunately, collaborative filtering is still virtually unused in discussion groups.
 Discussion group engines do not support it, and have limited support for other forms of advanced message prioritization techniques.
-As of 2012, this represents a major opportunity for collaborative communities, in particular for large-scale social production.
+As of 2012, this represents a major opportunity for collaborative communities, in particular for large-scale peer production.

 Those who want to go further on this topic may appreciate Clay Shirky's Group as User: Flaming and the Design of Social Software, which treats the specific problem of "flaming", or inappropriate communication.
 The essay presents it as an instance of the economic problem of the tragedy of the commons.
 Although this is far-fetched, it highlights the role played by egoism in flaming.
 Identifying egoism as a root cause of flaming makes it clear that some solutions such as Netiquette will not give satisfying results if used alone.